brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/Eventlogs-Tools/README.md

 🛠️ Prerequisites

 Before running the scripts in this folder, ensure that the **Microsoft Log Parser utility** is installed on your system.
-Additionally, to fully utilize these scripts, you must have the ability to execute PowerShell scripts `(.PS1)`, especially those that use the `Import-Module ActiveDirectory command`.
+Additionally, to fully utilize these scripts, you must have the ability to execute PowerShell scripts `(.PS1)`, especially those that use the `Import-Module ActiveDirectory` command.
 This is particularly important on Windows 10 and 11 Workstations, which require the installation of `Remote Server Administration Tools (RSAT)`.

 Each script in this repository **features a graphical user interface** `(GUI)`, enhances user interaction, and includes functionalities for **generating operational** `.log` files and **exporting results** to `.csv` files, making server and workstation management more intuitive and user-friendly.